aimeos/map/README.md

 } );
 ```

-Be careful comparing elements of different types because this can have
-unpredictable results due to the [PHP comparison rules](https://www.php.net/manual/en/language.operators.comparison.php)

 ### merge()

 Merges the map with the given elements without returning a new map.

-Elements with the same non-numeric keys will be overwritten, elements with the
-same numeric keys will be added.

 ```php
 public function merge( iterable $elements, bool $recursive = false ) : self